-“Practice What You Preach” is a song from White’s 1994 album The Icon Is Love.
-It was written by White, Edwin Nicholas, and Gerald Levert.
+This particular song was written by White in 1994 with the help of Edwin Nicholas and Gerald Levert.
 The tune won a Soul Train Music Award for Best R&B/Soul Song of the Year, all while peaking at number eighteen on the Billboard Hot 100.

 3. “Never, Never Gonna Give Ya Up”

-We take a step back in time with White’s “Never, Never Gonna Give Ya Up” from his 1973 album Stone Gon’.
-He did everything for this songwriting, producing and recording it himself.
-The tune peaked at seven on the Billboard Hot 100 and stayed there for eighteen weeks.
-It also eventually became a gold record.
+We take a step back in time with this song from his 1973 album Stone Gon’.
+He did everything for this songwriting, producing and recording it himself making it one of the songs on this list which is truly a Barry White original.

 “Never, Never Gonna Give Ya Up” is a song about sticking by a lover’s side forever and ever.
 In 1997, it was rereleased and covered by the British singer, songwriter, and actress Lisa Stansfield.
 She won several awards for the rendition, all to the credit of White’s successful songwriting, producing, and singing skills that lead to the original song.

 4. “I’m Gonna Love You Just A Little More Baby”

 This next song on our list of Barry White songs has been covered by many artists since its first release.
 A few include Jimmy Smith, Gene Rice, and The Samantha Brothers.

 It’s a seductive tune and one of the first songs that pushed him toward his destiny of becoming a singer and songwriter.
 It peaked at number three on the charts and reached a gold album status for over a million record sales.

 5. “You’re The First, The Last, My Everything”